 3. San Diego

 San Diego has over 70 miles of coastline.
 The coastal breeze is relaxing.
 The bright sun is always shining.
 All you need is a paddleboard and some free time to embrace San Diego.

 The median home price in San Diego is $650,000.
 Renting in San Diego is going to run $2,700.
 The Mission Hills area of San Diego has older Victorian-style homes but Craftsman, Bungalow, Spanish, and Tudor styles.

 The urban core of San Diego is thriving with high rise apartments.
 Both urban and suburban life is possible in the city.
-Apartment living is common downtown, surrounded by suburban homes.
+Apartment living is common downtown, surrounded by suburban homes, and manufactured homes.